Roxanne2904/VietteRoxanne_13_18042022/README.md

 ### Prerequisites

 If you are working with several versions of NodeJS, we recommend you install nvm.
-This tool will allow you to easily manage your NodeJS versions.
+This tool will allow you to easily manage your NodeJS versions:

 -   [nvm](https://github.com/nvm-sh/nvm)